Wordlist

 Intermediate

 Means a substance that is manufactured for and consumed in or used for chemical processing in order to be transformed into another substance.
-(REACH)
+(The REACH Regulation)

 ISO